J3RN/blog/content/posts/2021-10-14-elixir-behaviours-vs-protocols.md

 end
 ```

 However, just below that protocol's definition in [`string/chars.ex`](https://github.com/elixir-lang/elixir/blob/v1.12/lib/elixir/lib/string/chars.ex) are the implementations for many of Elixir's datatypes.
-Excerpted implementations for `Integer` and `Float`:
+Here are implementations for `Integer` and `Float`:

 ```elixir
 defimpl String.Chars, for: Integer do